Heritage Plan Withdrawal Rules and Guidelines

 An EAP may include investment earnings, CESG (Canada Education Savings Grant), additional CESG, CLB (Canada Learning Bond), and any eligible provincial incentives, but it does not include your contributions.
 According to RESP withdrawal rules, beneficiaries pay tax on EAP withdrawals for eligible post-secondary expenses, while contribution withdrawals are not taxed in their hands.

-Here’s a great video created by Heritage to help you better understand the plan maturity process.
+Here’s a great video we created to help you better understand the plan maturity process.

-Note: Last summer Heritage made some plan changes that relaxed our EAP requirements to the minimum specified in the Income Tax Act Canada.
+Note: Last summer we made some plan changes that relaxed our EAP requirements to the minimum specified in the Income Tax Act Canada.
 Please visit HeritageRESP.com/BetterPlans for more information.

 The Self-Determined option may be the best selection for beneficiaries choosing programs less than 2 years long, or for those who don’t attend post-secondary school at all.
 With this option, a subscriber may request the return of the principal contributions anytime between the maturity date and up to 35 years from the plan application date.
 Sales charges aren’t returned, however investment earnings may be paid out in the form of an Accelerated Income Payment (AIP) if qualifying conditions are met.